Osula/TeamUp/README.md

 # TeamUp
 While working on projects for work or school, people communicate in different ways.
-With this app, we're trying to create an environment specifically made for projects.
+With this app, we're trying to create an environment specifically made for group projects.